 Participate in a walk-a-thon or run together.

-– take $5 each and go to a garage sale or thrift shop and see who can !nd the coolest and most useful purchases.
+Bargain Hunt – take $5 each and go to a garage sale or thrift shop and see who can find the coolest and most useful purchases.

 Redo something you enjoyed before.